Death in family

 Hope you find this useful.

 Currently the following people are offering their voluntary services and are fully knowledgeable in conducting Antim Vidhi at home and at crematorium.
-They are listed by the area they live in with their respective contact telephone number indicated.
-When required, please contact the person in your area, if he is not available then contact others on the list:
+Their respective contact telephone number is given.

 Jain centre - 0116 254 1150